 "The transformation of Olympic Village to an ultramodern stadium will be a big win for [...] both the local and wider football community of Victoria.
 But above all, it is a win for Heidelberg and the members who have persevered to elevate this club to where it is today", declared club President Steve Tsalikidis.

-SPORTENG is proud to have been associated with the design and construction phase services of such a high-quality facility and is looking forward to seeing the future stages developed.
+SPORTENG is proud to have been associated with the Design and Construction Phase Consulting Services of such a high-quality facility, and is looking forward to seeing the future stages developed.

 Return to the main projects page here.